top of page

 THE UNCERTAIN REVOLUTION AGAINST OBESITY

-Editorial illustrations for the article The uncertain revolution against obesity (La incierta revolución contra la obesidad) by Pablo Linde for El País Semanal, regarding Ozempic, fatphobia and social implications of the new use of these drugs.
+Editorial illustrations for the article 'The uncertain revolution against obesity (La incierta revolución contra la obesidad)' by Pablo Linde for El País Semanal, regarding Ozempic, fatphobia and social implications of the new use of these drugs.
 Final project (thesis) for my MA in Editorial and Publicity Illustration.
+Series of visual metaphors that depict uncomfortable and/or contradictory realities, with themes revolving around both physical and mental health, social inequality, and weight-loss drugs.

 Initially the series was developed with a green color palette, alluding to the color used in citizen uprisings in defense of public healthcare in Spain.
 However, during the development of the project I decided to switch to shades of blue, suggesting the Ozempic brand, so that the "shadow" of this drug would always be present in the series.